vishnugopal/excel-preview/README.md

 9822382507    9822382508

 (Each sheet begins with Sheet: and columns are separated by \t.
 Should be easy to parse!)

+## IMPORTANT NOTE

+Unless you buy the full version of libxl, this utility will output garbage to your console.
+You have been warned.

 ## Install